Who can use this Indian power of attorney?

-The range of activities which the attorney is authorised to transact and sign include:
+There are 13 clauses covering the range of activities which the manager is authorised to deal with:

 - Negotiating and signing contracts for the sale of the company’s products